- About us

 Follow up sessions are then booked in with the child, parents and/or family for intervention to improve skills (e.g. anxiety/ anger management, social skills, behavioural management training) using evidence-based therapies.

-Please contact our clinic for further details about our clinical or consultation services for children, adolescents and their families or complete our online form to be contacted by our principal psychologist.
+Please contact our clinic for further details about our clinical or consultation services for children, adolescents and their families or complete our online form to be contacted by our administration staff.

 For most cases, the child and adolescent feel reassured by their parents prior to attenting the clinic.
 However, in some cases, it can be quite stressful for parents to discuss the possibility of attending a psychology clinic.
 Here is a summary that may assist you in guiding your child to attending the clinic:

 As therapists working with children, adolescents and families, we understand that rapport building and a therapuetic relationship between the client and the psychologist is essential.
 Psycholgists at ACPC have strong skills in rapport building with children and adolescents to help them feel more at ease during their initial consult and during following sessions.

 At ACPC Psychology, the child/ adolescent is usually matched with the most suitable clinician/ psychologist in terms of skills and experience as well as in terms of personality.
 The majority of children and adolescents feel less anxious following their first meeting with the psychologist.
 However, should you have any concerns about the rapport or if you wish to change clinicians, please do not hesitate to contact our administration staff for reallocation or to further discuss with the principal psychologist.

 Educational & Developmental Psychologists require a minimum of six years university training and obtain the skills of identifying and clarifying problems, assessing developmental, behavioural or learning difficulties, designing behavioural intervention programs and providing intervention to children, adolescents and families.

 Educational and Developmental Psychologists have knowledge and skills for evidence based practice in the following areas: